Skip to Content

 Melbourne challenges the Northern Hemisphere (we’re looking at London and Berlin) for being the most vegetarian, vegan and gluten-free city on earth.
 I always joke that only in Melbourne can you tell the waiter you’re paleo, gluten-free, pescatarian and allergic to soy and they’ll highlight 12 dishes on the menu for you.

-In this guide, I’ll share my top 5 cafes in Melbourne – South of the Yarra River.
+In this guide, I’ll share my best 8 cafes in Melbourne – south of the Yarra River.
 As you’ll soon find out, Northside (as well call it) has a whole different energy and culinary palate.

 What St Kilda lacks in brunch options, neighboring beachside Elwood makes up for.
 With a lovely outdoor section and within close distance to Elwood beach, Plain Sailing offers the best brunch in Elwood and one of my favorite brunch spots for a sunny day in Melbourne.

-As can be expected in Elwood, Plain Sailing leans more towards a Sydney cafe vibe rather than your grungy Melbourne aesthetic.
+As you’d expect in Elwood, Plain Sailing leans more towards a Sydney cafe vibe rather than your grungy Melbourne aesthetic.
 But the food here is always tasty and bursting with fresh flavors.

 The zucchini and pumpkin fritters with white quinoa is my regular Plain Sailing order.
 I am a big fan of their toppings of sumac, zaatar and lime.
 If I’m looking for an early morning pick-me-up, the apple, cinnamon and date bircher with saffron poached pear feels like a treat.
 Honestly, it’s why I love brunch in Melbourne so much: it often feels like a fine dining affair.